 Toilet Flush: 7 litres per flush – avg 35 litres per day

 Car Wash: 300 litres

-Ok, so that’s looking at your day to day water use; Water we can physically see, touch, feel, but what about all the water waste we don’t see… Here’s a few figures to get those brains ticking!
+Ok, so that’s looking at your day-to-day water use; Water we can physically see, touch, and feel.
+But what about all the water waste we don’t see?
+Here’s a few figures for you to consider.

-How many litres does it cost to make:
+How many litres does it cost to produce:

-1kg of Beef: 15,400 litres – Think twice before ordering your next Big Mac people
+1kg of Beef: 15,400 litres (think twice before ordering your next Big Mac!)

 ½ litre bottle of coke: 35 litres